SDraw/ml_mods_cvr/ml_lme/README.md

 # Leap Motion Extension
-This mod allows you to use your Leap Motion controller for hands and fingers visual tracking.
+This mod allows you to use your Leap Motion controller for hands and fingers tracking.

 [![](.github/img_01.png)](https://youtu.be/nak1C8uibgc)